Current and historic US highway endpoints in Port Arthur, TX

 At the time of that map, US 69-96-287 came in on Woodworth (at upper right), but the map shows how traffic was directed to turn onto 16th (today's Gulfway).
 The * at far left marks where the US designations ended.
 Why at Houston?
 Probably because that road provides access to the downtown area, the courthouse, and city hall.
 In fact, for a time there was a signed business loop off Gulfway, formed by Houston, Procter Street, and Woodworth.
 These first photos show the last southbound signage on the route:

 Not only is that the historic endpoint of US 69-96-287, but it was also the south end of US 59 between 1934-1939.
 Not much to see here anymore, although the sign at far right is kind of interesting.
-Here we are heading the opposite direction (north on TX 87/Gulfway).
-To the right on Houston was the south beginning of the business loop, and straight ahead is where the US routes began:

 Research and/or photo credits: Nathan Edgars; Karin and Martin Karner; Dale Sanderson; Stephen Taylor